-It is useful to notice that we did not have to pre-specify any block types to produce solutions that are consistent with the literature [14].
+Note that we did not have to pre-specify any block types to produce solutions that are consistent with the literature [14].
 The model concluded whether the block ideal should be a complete block (all ones) or a null block (all zeros).
-Also, it is very easy to see the motivation behind the groupings the model has suggested.
+Also, it is very easy to see the motivation behind the groupings the model has suggested